sigugo/simple-notes.nvim/README.md

 - Guided workflows for new notes, topic headings, sub-headings, and TOC maintenance.
 - Always prompts before the plugin writes to disk (toggleable).
 - Optional support for native Markdown (`*.md`) buffers.
+- Auto-configures Neoformat (if installed) so Prettier formats `.note` buffers as Markdown.

 ## Requirements
 - Neovim 0.11.0 or newer